 As part of the Dissemination process, each new Dataset will be assigned a Digital Object Identifier (DOI), and all new or updated Datasets will be assigned a version number.
-Thus, published Data should be findable through the following means:

-- CAPE compound number
+- Thus, published Data should be findable through the following means:

 - CARE compound number,

 - Assay procedure number,

 - Assay metadata, for example virus-strain target, or

 - DOI and version.